Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 - Input: the (Ethereum-style) address for which claims requests are tracked.
 - Input: a [Timestamp](#timestamp) (`since`)
-- Returns: the list of most recent timestamped and signed [SubmittedClaim](#submittedclaim)s recorded since the given timestamp (limited at 64 entries).
+- Returns: the list of timestamped and signed [SubmittedClaim](#submittedclaim)s recorded since the given timestamp (limited at 64 entries).

 Will fail if: